What's the secret to beautiful begonias?

 The last part of this book is especially helpful; It reviews 76 selected cottage-style plants and how to use them to create the cottage garden.

-Hensel wants her readers, "[to] feel moved, even inspired, to imagine what magical things might happen in their own front and backyards".
-The books is chockfull of information and photos.
-Hensel is an exceptional photographer in her own right which makes her photographs of the gardens and plants extra meaningful.
+Hensel wants her readers, "[to] feel moved, even inspired, to imagine what magical things might happen in their own front and backyards."
+The books are chockfull of information and photos.
+Hensel is an exceptional photographer in her own right, which makes her photographs of the gardens and plants extra meaningful.
 So overall, there's tons of information and Inspiration for gardeners looking to create their own cozy cottage garden.

 Today's Garden Chore